Background & Overview:

 We will workshop ASANA, PRANAYAMA, MEDITATION & KRIYA while maintaining a trauma-informed focus.
 Postures from the Ashtanga Vinyasa Series 1 and 2 will form the basis of our asana explorations, and we will approach them looking to see what they have to offer each practitioner, providing variations to accommodate everybody and looking closely at transitions while moving at our own individual pace and encouraging each other to be inquisitive about our experiences as opposed to achievement-oriented.

-We will do 3 TIAyoga SELF-PRACTICE classes similar in format to traditional “Mysore-style” Ashtanga classes.
-Jen will be assisting and striving in every way to construct a consent-based environment where all individuals feel safe, cherished and inspired to do what will be most beneficial for them.
+We will do 3 TIAVY SELF-PRACTICE classes similar in format to traditional “Mysore-style” Ashtanga classes.
+Jen will be assisting and striving in every way to construct a consent-based environment where all individuals feel safe and inspired to do what will be most beneficial for them, as well as offering opportunities to inquire into individual interests.

 We will also delve into SANSKRIT CHANTING, YOGA PHILOSOPHY & TRAUMA LITERATURE.
 A number of traditional chants will be practiced, and we will consider some classic yoga texts as well as relevant trauma literature, investigating how modern science can help us to set our priorities in practice.
+We will also discuss common interpretations of yogic scripture that may be triggering or less than life-affirming or fully applicable for trauma survivors.
 Included will be the Yoga Sutras of Patanjali, Hatha Yoga Pradipika, Bhagavad Gita, and the work of Bonnie Badenoch, Peter Levine, Pat Ogden, Stephen Porges & more…

 Integral to the curriculum is GROUP DISCUSSION & SATSANG, incorporating concepts covered so far and looking at the myriad perspectives generated by fellow group members.